High-speed rail in Canada: Via HFR

+Alto (high-speed rail)

+On October 28, 2024, it was confirmed that Via HFR would be built as high-speed rail, with fully grade-separated trains travelling up to 300 km/h.
+The winning bid was expected to be announced a few weeks later, with design of the system expected to take approximately four years.
+The selected consortium, named Cadence, includes companies such as SNCF, Air Canada, SYSTRA Canada, Keolis Canada, AtkinsRéalis, and CDPQ Infra. $3.9 billion were pledged for the design phase of the project, after which construction is expected to begin.

+On February 19, 2025, then-Prime Minister Justin Trudeau announced that the Cadence project was being changed to a fully electric high-speed rail line from Toronto to Quebec City.
+The approximately 1000 km corridor project was named Alto, which is also the new brand name of Via Rail's subsidiary, formerly known as High Frequency Rail.
+The Cadence consortium, along with the Crown corporation, will collaborate to design, finance, operate, and maintain the project.

 Other proposed routes

 Chilliwack–Whistler

-In October 2020, a group known as the Mountain Valley Express Collective Society formed to propose the creation of a High-speed rail network for the Fraser Valley.
-The rail network is proposed as an alternative to supplement the growing capacity demands along the British Columbia Highway 99 corridor.
-The proposal would be for an end-to-end transit system running from Whistler, British Columbia to Chilliwack, with stops in major municipalities like Surrey, British Columbia, Vancouver, and Squamish, British Columbia.
-The BC provincial government has yet to formally approach the project.
+In October 2020, a group known as the Mountain Valley Express Collective Society formed to propose the creation of a high-speed rail network for the Fraser Valley.
+The rail network was proposed as an alternative to supplement the growing capacity demands along the British Columbia Highway 99 corridor.
+The proposal was for an end-to-end transit system running from Whistler to Chilliwack, with stops in major municipalities like Surrey, Vancouver, and Squamish.
+The BC provincial government did not formally approach the project.